mullvad/mullvadvpn-app/docs/security.md

 it is important that it works and gives correct replies, from an anti-censorship point of view.
 Poisoned DNS replies is a very common way of censoring the network in many places.

-With the above as background, the app makes sure that every DNS request from the device goes inside the VPN tunnel and to exactly one place, the VPN relay server the device is currently connected to.
-That ensures the request reaches the Mullvad infrastructure and does so safely (encrypted).
-From there the Mullvad servers are responsible for delivering a correct and uncensored reply.
+By default, the app makes sure that every DNS request from the device goes inside the VPN tunnel and only to the VPN relay server that the device is currently connected to.
+If custom DNS servers are provided, requests are always made inside the tunnel unless the address belongs to a private address range (such as 192.168.0.0/16) or a loopback address.

 The above holds during the [connected] state.
 In the [disconnected] state the app does nothing with DNS, meaning the default one is used, probably from the ISP.